pathawks/gallery-excerpt/readme.txt

 == Installation ==

 1. Upload 'Gallery-Excerpt' to the '/wp-content/plugins/' directory
-2. Activate **Gallery Excerptl** through the 'Plugins' menu in WordPress
+2. Activate **Gallery Excerpt** through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==